TokenChingy/vueify/README.md

 1. Open Bootstrap Studio.
 2. Open the **Export Settings** dialogue.
 3. Expand the **Advanced** area.
-4. Browser and selct the `vueify` binary.
+4. Browse and select the `vueify` binary.
 5. Run your export as normal.

 ### Standalone (Python3)